voxpupuli/puppet-systemd/README.md

 ### Systemd Escape Function
 Partially escape strings as `systemd-escape` command does.

 This functions only escapes a subset of chars.
-Non ASCII character will not escape.
+Non-ASCII character will not escape.

 ```puppet
 $result = systemd::escape('foo::bar/')